-Guests host workshops that are intended to inspire and challenge the participant's ways of carrying an artistic praxis or relationship to land and grow awareness of distinct gestures and language that can link information, research and knowledge into abstraction and the necessity to do so.
-Here, depending upon the program, the participants are exposed to a variety of formats like, video, drawing, installation, writing, performance, bushcraft, ideas and stories, food harvesting and preservation, excursions and outdoor studies, sustainability management, cultural studies and ecophilosophy.
+Guests host workshops that are intended to inspire and challenge participants' ways of carrying an artistic praxis or relationship to land.
+They are proposed as means to grow awareness of distinct gestures and language that can link information, research and knowledge into abstraction and the necessity to do so.
+Here, depending upon the program, the participants are exposed to a variety of formats, approaches, media or methods.
+These might include, for example, video, drawing, installation, writing, performance, bushcraft, ideas and stories, food harvesting and preservation, excursions and outdoor studies, sustainability, cultural studies and ecophilosophy.

 The guests we invite are active in their own work and we invite them to inject that work into the school situation.
-This means that the participants are invited into the
+This means that the participants are invited into the decision making, challenges, deep research, experiments, failures, frustration and releases that are present in any practice.

-Praxis / To Be Weeks
+2.4 Praxis / To Be Weeks

-The Praxis (ART) and To Be (LAND) weeks are there for the participants to dive further into their chosen artistic paths individually or collectively.
-It is where we develop alliances with surroundings like the mountains, the wind, the supermarket, our colleagues, and technology.
-These weeks are also where each individual is invited to open up their praxis or way of being to discuss, fabulate and speculate with the group to gain understanding of their artistic work from other perspectives and through this gain a deeper acquaintance with their own praxis/way of being and what placement and opinion it can obtain in the world.
+The Praxis (ART) and To Be (LAND) weeks are there for the participants to dive further into their chosen paths individually or collectively.
+This is where we develop alliances with surroundings like the mountains, the wind, the supermarket, our colleagues, and technology.
+These weeks are also where each individual is invited to open up their praxis or way of being to discuss, fabulate and speculate with the group.
+Such an invitation is to gain understanding of their work from other perspectives, a deeper acquaintance with their own praxis/way of being and what placement and opinion it can obtain in the world.